A follow-up activity to Tiles in the Garden.

 I cut this square into two different shapes.
-What can you say about
+What can you say about the relationship between them?

 Explore one of these five pictures.

 Investigate how this pattern of squares continues.
 You could measure lengths, areas and angles.

 Arrange your fences to make the largest rectangular space you can.
 Try with four fences, then five, then six etc.